Dr. Marschall Runge — portrait

 Leadership

 Executive vice president for medical affairs at the University of Michigan, dean of the medical school, and CEO of Michigan Medicine.
-Led the system through a decade of expansion in digital health, precision medicine, and aging research.
+Ten years in the job, during which the system grew its footprint in digital health, precision medicine, and aging research.

 Writing